 Chair first occupied in 1997.
 The Frank Shrontz Endowed Chair of Professional Ethics, funded by Boeing, is typically a one-year appointment from September 15 to June 15.

-John W. Dienhart, PhD (1999- ).
+John W. Dienhart, PhD (1999-2015 ).
 Dr. Dienhart is a professor in the Department of Management, in the Albers School of Business and Economics.
 He earned a BA in 1972 from Roosevelt University, an AM in 1976 and Ph.D. in 1979, both from the University of Illinois, Urbana.
-As the Shrontz Chair, Dr. Dienhart is in the process of creating a Center for Business Ethics.
+As the Shrontz Chair, Dr. Dienhart was the founder of the Center for Business Ethics at Albers School.

 David W. Arnesen, JD (1998-99).
 Dave first came to Seattle University in 1986.
 He was awarded the Shrontz Chair when Fr.
 Robert Spitzer departed SU for the presidency of Gonzaga.
 Dave is a professor in Business Law, and has formerly served as the chair for the Dept of Management and as Acting Dean.
 In 1975 Dave earned a BA in Economics from the University of Washington, and a JD in 1977 from the University of Puget Sound.